White Paper

 Executive Summary

-Enterprise AI spending surpassed $20 billion in 2024, growing at 27% annually.
-Yet most organizations lack a framework for deciding when to use cloud APIs versus local hardware.
-This paper provides that framework using real-world 2026 pricing data and shows that for organizations processing sensitive data at scale, the economics increasingly favor owned hardware.
+Enterprise AI spending surpassed $20 billion in 2024 and has kept growing through 2025-2026.
+Yet most organizations still lack a framework for deciding when to use cloud APIs versus local hardware.
+This paper provides that framework using publicly available pricing data and shows that for organizations processing sensitive data at scale, the economics increasingly favor owned hardware.

 1. What Cloud APIs Actually Cost